gmarkall/nbep-7/README.md

 ## Prototyping / experimental implementation

-See:
+Some prototyping and experimental implementations have been produced to guide the designs presented in this document.
+The implementations presently do not fully align with the design outlined here, but were used for proving the concept for various aspects of the design.
+In particular the interface does not provide such clean boundaries as outlined in the above design, but instead provides a little more than the minumum required to implement external memory management plugins using RMM (and potentially others, e.g, CuPy, but these are as-yet unimplemented.

+It is expected that as the design and document evolve towards completion, the prototype implementations will be modified to more closely align with the specification.

+The current implementations can be found in:

 - Numba branch: https://github.com/gmarkall/numba/tree/grm-numba-nbep-7.
 - RMM branch: https://github.com/gmarkall/rmm/tree/grm-numba-nbep-7.
-- CuPy branch: To be addressed in future.
+- CuPy branch: Potentially to be created in the future.
   - See [CuPy memory management docs](https://docs-cupy.chainer.org/en/stable/reference/memory.html).

 ### Current implementation status

-A simple allocation and free using RMM appears to work.
+For a minimal example, a simple allocation and free using RMM works as expected.
 For the example code:

 ```python
 import rmm